Amutha37/fullstackopen/part5/bloglist-frontend/README.md

 ### 5.8 Add Likes button to rate the blog likebility.

 ### 5.9 Sort the listing of blogs by decending order of likes.

+### 5.10 Add button to delete a blog.

+### 5..11 Define PropTypes

+- Implement `buttonLabel` required to prevent no lable text.

+- The expected and required props of a component can be defined with the prop-types package.

+> `npm install prop-types`

+('import PropTypes from 'prop-types'

+LoginForm.propTypes = {
+handleSubmit: PropTypes.func.isRequired,
+handleUsernameChange: PropTypes.func.isRequired,
+handlePasswordChange: PropTypes.func.isRequired,
+username: PropTypes.string.isRequired,
+password: PropTypes.string.isRequired
+})

+(import PropTypes from 'prop-types'

+Togglable.propTypes = {
+buttonLabel: PropTypes.string.isRequired
+})

+### 5.12 ESlint

+NB: `do not run the eslint --init command.
+It will install the latest version of ESlint that is not compatible with the configuration file created by create-react-app!`

+Next, we will start testing the frontend and in order to avoid undesired and irrelevant linter errors we will install the eslint-plugin-jest package:

+> `npm install --save-dev eslint-plugin-jest`
+> insert `Togglable.displayName = 'Togglable'` in toggle bar component for `useRef` not recognised.